We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is not always easy to spot a relapse before symptoms become severe.
+However, it is not always easy to spot a relapse before symptoms become severe.
 Symptoms can occur without warning.

-Possible triggers for a relapse include stress and infection.
+Possible triggers for relapse include stress and infection.
 If a person knows one of these conditions has occurred, they can be ready to ask for treatment as soon as their MS symptoms arise.

-The person may notice changes in:
+The person may notice changes in their:

 - vision, such as blurring or dimming

-- feelings, such as prickling or numbness
+- sensations, such as prickling or numbness

 - thinking, such as difficulty paying attention or focusing on tasks